Chanistar/configure-ad/README.md

-Resetting passwords from within Active Directory for locked out accounts.
+Resetting passwords from within Active Directory for locked-out accounts.